canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

 // Import the MULTI_THREAD experimental feature
 import { MULTI_THREAD } from "rx-player/experimental/features";

-// To simplify this example, we'll directly import "embedded" versions of the
+// To simplify this example, we'll directly import an "embedded" version of the
-// supplementary code used by the `MULTI_THREAD` feature.
+// supplementary code loaded by the `MULTI_THREAD` feature.
-// We could also load them on demand through URLs import {
+// We could also load it on demand through an URL import { EMBEDDED_WORKER } from "rx-player/experimental/features/embeds";
-  EMBEDDED_WORKER, // Code which will run in the "Worker" EMBEDDED_DASH_WASM, // To be able to play DASH contents } from "rx-player/experimental/features/embeds";

 // Add the MULTI_THREAD feature, like any other feature RxPlayer.addFeatures([MULTI_THREAD]);